yanyang1116/zax-url/README.md

 # ZAX Url Util
-## the has 6 modes of amd, cjs, es, iife, system, umd.
+## there have 6 modes of amd, cjs, es, iife, system, umd.

 ## install